1. The Automation Imperative#

 Business Metrics:

 Track these metrics regularly.
 They justify continued investment and show where to improve.
-We’ll explore what and how to measure in Chapter 14 - Automation as a Product
+Chapter 6 covers how the Observability block collects and surfaces these metrics; Chapter 14 connects them to business value and platform product thinking.

 1.4.
 Summary#